prskr/kube-ingress-aws-controller-helm/README.md

 }
 ```

+_Note: the trust policy is based on a KOPS deployment where every worker gets a worker role assigned by default.
+If you're using a different kind of deployment make sure that the `Principal` includes your Kubernetes worker node role!_

-and run this bash snippet to create the required role:
+Run this bash snippet to create the required role:

 ```bash
 ROLE_NAME="<Name of your role e.g. SkipperIngress>"